 Working on a recipe that calls for fresh garlic?
-If you don’t have any on hand, or you aren’t able to eat garlic due to an allergy or medical condition, here’s how to make a good substitution.
+If you don’t have any on hand, or you aren’t able to eat garlic due to an allergy or medical condition, here’s how to make a good garlic clove substitute.

 Substitute Fresh Garlic Cloves With Another Form of Garlic

 The best substitute for fresh garlic – assuming you aren’t allergic – is another form of garlic.
 To replace one clove of garlic, use one of the following substitutes (listed from best to worst):

 1/2 tsp minced garlic – This jarred garlic product comes the closest to maintaining the intended flavor and texture.
 The flavor isn’t quite as strong, but it isn’t far off.

 1/2 tsp garlic flakes – Garlic flakes are just dehydrated minced garlic, which means, if you add them to a recipe with liquid ingredients, they’ll rehydrate and turn back into minced garlic.
 Even a bit of oil in the bottom of a pan is enough to do the job.
 So, this is a solid option, if you don’t have any fresh garlic or jarred minced garlic around.

 1/4 tsp granulated garlic – This ground garlic product still has a bit of texture to it, so it’s a good option when fresh, minced and flake garlic isn’t available.

 1/8 tsp garlic powder – Use this pantry staple to give your recipe a kick of garlic, when you don’t have the real deal on hand.
 The flavor won’t be as vibrant, and it won’t contribute anything texture-wise, but it’ll get the job done.